Diell02/MetaMaskDEXTools/README.md

 This project is for educational purposes only.
 The voting part of the script is intentionally incomplete to prevent use for bot automation, which is against the guidelines of the websites.

+## Technologies Used

+- **Python**
+- **Selenium**

+## Browser Compatibility

+This project is designed to work with **Mozilla Firefox**.
+Ensure that you have Firefox installed and properly configured, as the scripts use Firefox for interacting with MetaMask and DEXTools.

 ## Steps to Run the Scripts

 1. **Create a Virtual Environment**: